-Producing results: InnoLab’s engagements have spanned various areas of Cenfri’s research work, including micro-insurance, health financing and new technologies in distribution.
-Innolab has linked African financial-service providers with counterparts in Latin America to share lessons and experiences.
-From the streets of Maputo to the villages of the Eastern Cape, we draw on our engagements with end-users of financial services to better understand their needs and the ways in which they want to interact with financial-service providers.
+Our inclusive innovation and ecosystem engagements have spanned various research areas, including insurance, health financing, remittances and new technologies in distribution.
+Our InnoLab projects have linked African financial service providers with counterparts in Latin America to share lessons and experiences.
+From the streets of Maputo to the villages of the Eastern Cape, we draw on our engagements with end-users of financial services to better understand their needs and the ways in which they want to interact with financial service providers.
 We have evaluated and helped design insurance and banking products, with a keen focus on building better services that provide high value to clients.